How Many Ounces are in 500 ml? A full breakdown to Metric and Imperial Conversions

 -

 What about other imperial units?
 You can easily convert from fluid ounces to other imperial units like cups, pints, and quarts using appropriate conversion factors.
-For instance, there are approximately 8 fluid ounces in a cup.
+Take this case: there are approximately 8 fluid ounces in a cup.

 -